divinegrace-42/emma/README.md

 Credits

-Designed and developed by [Your Name].
+Designed and developed by [Adeleke Omoniyi].

 License